-new and improved knowledge and better understanding of how bioeconomy sustainability principles for food and other bio-based value chains can be operationalised (e.g. cascading use of biomass or the food-first principle) in different environmental, social and economic contexts.
-Clarity on future projected sectoral availability and demand for biomass and biomass types will render improved clarity and transparency for businesses and consumers, thus enabling better-informed choices and policy- and decision making;
+- new and improved knowledge and better understanding of how bioeconomy sustainability principles for food and other bio-based value chains can be operationalised (e.g. cascading use of biomass or the food-first principle) in different environmental, social and economic contexts.
+Clarity on future projected sectoral availability and demand for biomass and biomass types will render improved clarity and transparency for businesses and consumers, thus enabling better-informed choices and policy- and decision making; - new knowledge of how social sustainability, particularly related to distributional (international, intra-national and inter-regional) and inter-generational justice can be captured and operationalised in Bioeconomy Monitoring Systems;